Mandarin Chinese: Subgroups

 The Atlas also includes several unclassified Mandarin dialects spoken in scattered pockets across southeastern China, such as Nanping in Fujian and Dongfang on Hainan.

 Another Mandarin variety of uncertain classification is apparently Gyami, recorded in the 19th century in the Tibetan foothills, who the Chinese apparently did not recognize as Chinese.

+Some northwestern Mandarin varieties in the Qinghai–Gansu sprachbund have undergone drastic changes in phonology, lexicon and grammar.

 Phonology

 A syllable consists maximally of an initial consonant, a medial glide, a vowel, a coda, and tone.
 In the traditional analysis, the medial, vowel and coda are combined as a final.

 Not all combinations occur.
 For example, Standard Chinese (based on the Beijing dialect) has about 1,200 distinct syllables.

 Phonological features that are generally shared by the Mandarin dialects include: